developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/sapandroid/index.md

 Sap package allows user to quit application when F8 is pressed.
 User can press F10 key to popup the SAP keyboard on a default package to press F8 button if hardware key is not present on the device.

-User can enable the system bar on sap package by setting the below config.xml entry
+User can enable the system bar on SAP package by setting the below config.xml entry

     <HideSystemBar value ="0"/>